 - Place the turkey in the baking dish lined with parchment paper (for easier cleaning).
 Bake for 15 minutes or until the skin starts to look crispy.

 - Reduce the oven temperature to 350°F/180°C and cover the turkey with foil.
-Roast for 1 hour and 15 minutes, basting every 30 minutes with pan juices.
+Roast for 1 hour and 30 minutes.

 - You'll know the turkey is completely cooked when a meat thermometer inserted into the thickest part of the meat reads 165°F /74°C.